Updated: Nov 24

 These days we are steering clear of sugar!
 This natural sweetener is a bomb-ass option.
 It’s 150 to 200 times sweeter than sugar, without any yucky aftertaste like artificial sweeteners.
 It’s zero calories, zero carbs, zero sodium, and zero fat, making it the ultimate sweet swap, where the hell has this thing been hiding eh?

-Flaxseeds for eggs
+Another healthy baking substitute is Flaxseeds for eggs

-If you’re trying to be an angel and stick to a vegan diet, a flaxseed egg substitute your best bet and it’s easy to make.
+If you’re trying to be an angel and stick to a vegan diet, a flaxseed egg substitute is your best bet and it’s easy to make.
 Use ground flaxseeds for smoother results, plus, they are high in healthy omegas and fiber.
 Combine a tablespoon of ground flaxseeds with 3 tablespoons of water and let sit for five minutes then mix that baby up like it’s a brown happy egg!

 There are so many different flours to choose from these days. we got almond, chickpea, rice, millet, sorghum, green banana, potato starch, arrowroot powder shall I keep going?
 Ok, I guess not!
 These are all great, protein-packed flour options, in my experience, they never behave the same as traditional flour.
 Nut flours always need a starchy partner like potato starch – make sure you find the right combo Or heck just make your own blend or buy it in the stores…